Proverbs 24 Community: Witness. Pray. Serve.

 Upcoming Witness Dates:

-NOTE: All events will be held at Holy Name Catholic Church located at 920 – 11th Street, NE.
-Let us know if you want to join us or volunteer to help with food or pray during the Holy Hour.
+NOTE: Let us know if you want to join us or volunteer to help with food or pray during the Holy Hour.
 Let us know if you need transportation.

 Never done something like this before, or are you maybe a bit hesitant?
 Please prayerfully consider joining us!
 You are welcome to come and pray or help with the meal as a way to learn more about this community.
 We are not confrontational to anyone going in or out of the clinic.
 There are also professionally trained “Sidewalk Counselors” present who will speak with anyone entering or exiting the clinic and provide positive and helpful resources to those who need it.